By Julie Wright —President

 Because, if your passion for your client, pitch or charitable cause doesn’t infect others, you can’t advance it.
 With earned media, shared media and word of mouth driving more brand connections than paid strategies today, contagious passion is essential to your success as a communicator.

-A trending Twitter hashtag–like #GoTFinale—is a symptom of an outbreak of shared passion across the Twittersphere.
-It signifies that thousands of people are fired up about Game of Thrones and its season finale.
+Any trending hashtag is a symptom of an outbreak of shared passion across the Twittersphere.
+It signifies that thousands of people are fired up about this Sunday’s game or the most recent national “holiday” celebrating chocolate eclairs or brandied fruit.

 Similarly, a long string of comments on a Facebook post will raise a post’s visibility on the platform.
 In a way, the Facebook algorithm is fueled by contagious passion.
 But to achieve that kind of engagement you’ve got to develop content that contains an idea, concept or image people can connect to emotionally.
 Without that shared feeling, there’s no reason to care and without a reason to care, there’s no motivation to act.
 Which means failure.